Indonesians face daunting task to recover bodies from ferry sunk in crater lake

 This is not the first underwater recovery Indonesia has undertaken in recent years.

 In 2014, an AirAsia flight carrying 162 people crashed in the Java Sea.
-But the plane was in water only about 50 meters deep.
+But the plane was in water only about 50 metres deep.
 It was found within days.

 Suryo said even if the boat is found, it would be impossible to recover the bodies without raising the vessel.

-Recovery experts hope to find the boat with a sonar scanning device which is able to scour the bottom at depths of up to 600 meters.
+Recovery experts hope to find the boat with a sonar scanning device which is able to scour the bottom at depths of up to 600 metres.

-“Once we’ve got the suspected position and depth, Basarnas will decide what to do next,” said Ari Wibowo, an official with the Indonesian navy’s hydrology and oceanography center.
+“Once we’ve got the suspected position and depth, Basarnas will decide what to do next,” said Ari Wibowo, an official with the Indonesian navy’s hydrology and oceanography centre.

 But bringing up the boat will be a huge, expensive job requiring heavy lifting equipment and technical expertise.